ftsrg-bta/lab-ethereum/guide.md

 Transactions in Ethereum work in an atomic way: if there is an error, the whole transaction gets reverted.
 Errors can happen due to some condition in the execution, such as running out of the execution fee or indexing an array out of bounds.
 However, there are multiple ways for the programmer to [raise an error](https://solidity.readthedocs.io/en/v0.5.15/control-structures.html#error-handling-assert-require-revert-and-exceptions).
+These functions also allow to specify error messages, which makes interpreting failing transactions easier.
 - `require(...)` checks if a condition holds and if not, it reverts the transaction.
 It is recommended to be used for example to validate parameters at the beginning of the function.
 - `assert(...)` is similar to `require` in its effect, but it is recommended to use for checking conditions that should not fail.
 Proper code should never reach an assertion failure.
 In contrast, it is normal for `require` to raise an error.
 - `revert()` simply reverts the transaction.